portfolio-performance/portfolio-help/docs/en/reference/help/preferences.md

 ![](images/settings-language.png)

-Using the language drop-down menu, you can modify the user-interface language of the PP software, such as the menus and dialogs..
-13 different languages are available: Deutsch (German), English, Español (Spanish), Français (French), Italiano (Italian), Nederlands (Dutch), Português (Portuguese), čeština (Czech), русский (Russian), Slovenská (Slovak), Polskie (Polish), 中文 (Chinese), and Dansk (Danish).
+Using the language drop-down menu, you can modify the user-interface language of the PP software, such as the menus and dialogs.
+Thirteen different languages are available: Deutsch (German), English, Español (Spanish), Français (French), Italiano (Italian), Nederlands (Dutch), Português (Portuguese), čeština (Czech), русский (Russian), Slovenská (Slovak), Polskie (Polish), 中文 (Chinese), and Dansk (Danish).

 The selected language will also affect the available country options.
 For instance, the Dutch language is spoken in seven countries: Aruba, Belgium, Carribean Netherlands, Curraçao, Sint Maarten, and Suriname.